Around The World Travel Budget

 In our preparations for this ’round the world (RTW) trip, we assumed that we would not actually make much money for at least a full year.
 So, the plan for this first year was to evenly spread out our savings.
 This left us with $200 USD per week on one year of RTW adventure for two.

 For the most part, this has been a very suitable around the world travel budget.
 As our travel “careers” develop, we hope to keep the budget as is until we are able to break even in terms of money spent versus money made.
-So far, we are 10% of the way to our income goal, bringing in a little over $20 per week with our new careers.
+We are slowly building up our income and our social reach.
+Week Three of this month marked the first official time we relied entirely on my blog income and Josh’s creative writing income.

 Cost of Living for Two

-- Breakfast – cereal, milk, and coffee from the grocery store
+- Breakfast – cereal, milk, banana, and coffee from the grocery store

-- Lunch – peanut butter and jelly sandwich from the grocery store
+- Lunch – PB&J sandwich, chips, and soda from the grocery store

-As we wrap up our fourth month of our RTW travel, we have pulled $3,614 from our savings account.
+As we wrap up our fifth month of our RTW travel, we have pulled $4,614 from our savings account.
 This puts us $214 over budget for the year so far.
-Not too bad really, but we hope to knock that down by the end of June (we expect May to be an expensive month).
+Not too bad really, but we hope to knock that down by the end of next month.

 Weekly Break Down

-Our average withdraw is $212 per week, which is $12 over our goal around the world travel budget.
-We hope to reduce this by continuing to focus on house sitting (a huge money saver) and building better routines around transition days (consistently our most expensive days).
+Our average withdraw was $200 per week, which is right on goal for our around the world travel budget.
+We hope to reduce this next month by continuing to focus on house sitting (a huge money saver) and building better routines around transition days (consistently our most expensive days).